Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 The Mathics core comes with a very rudimentary command-line shell, if you want fancier shell features such as:

-* GNU Readline terminal interaction.
+* Prompt toolkit and GNU Readline terminal interaction.
 This includes
    - saving command history between sessions.
    - variable completion, even for symbol names like `\\[Sigma]`
    - limited ESC keyboard input; for example *esc* ``p`` *esc* is π